notifhy/discord-bot/README.md

 ## Under Construction
+### TODO
+- Add options to modules
+- Stagger with setTimeout
+    - Array of non-promised setTimeouts to manage disabling

 ### Mod Integration
 - Use Cloudflare Tunnels to expose localhost server
 - Use @sapphire/pieces to build an API